 Applications to participate in the program are accepted during April of each year.
-For more information about the program, please contact a Wellness Coordinator at firstname.lastname@example.org
+For more information about the program, please contact a Wellness Coordinator or the Recognition and Champion Engagement team at email@example.com.

 MHealthy Champions are staff and faculty volunteers who help to create a culture of health within their work areas.
 Champions promote MHealthy programs and act as a liaison between their department and MHealthy to provide us with feedback, thoughts or ideas to make our programs even better and useful for their area.
 Our goal is to have a representative group of our entire university community that includes diversity in job roles and levels, age, race, and gender.